commercetools/telefonistka/docs/argocd.md

 <img width="960" alt="image" src="https://github.com/user-attachments/assets/d821a2b2-0b83-44f3-9875-8dfa4909d6e9" />
 <!-- markdownlint-enable MD033 -->

+### Re-trigger the Telefonistka diff

+It is possible to trigger a diff comment from Telefonistka by either

+* pushing a new, potentially empty, commit; or
+* commenting `/retrigger` on the pull request

+Doing this would have Telefonistka add a new comment with the contents of the found diff calculated as per above.

 ## Warn user on changes to unhealthy/OutOfSync apps

 Telefonistka checks the state of the ArgoCD application and adds warning for this states: